 We’ve compared wired vs. wireless security systems in this guide.

 If you’ve DIY’d your security system and plan to monitor it all on your own, you could save a bundle.
-After all, the responsibility of responding to any alarms that sound will be on your shoulders, whether it’s a smoke detector going off or there’s a signal that someone’s opened your backdoor when you’re not home.
+After all, the responsibility of responding to any alarms that sound will be on your shoulders, whether it’s a smoke or carbon monoxide detector going off, or there’s a signal that someone’s opened your backdoor when you’re not home.

-If that sounds like a major burden, you might want to call that professional home security company.
-You can still DIY — they’ll have suggestions on what you’ll need to install so they can set up monitoring from their offices — or you can hire them to install it all plus take on monitoring for all those signals and sirens.
+If that sounds like a major burden, you might want to call that professional monitoring from an established home security company like ADT.
+You can still DIY some portions – they’ll have suggestions on what you’ll need to install so they can set up monitoring from their offices – or you can hire them to install it all plus take on monitoring for all those signals and sirens.
 With the pros you’ll have to pay a monthly fee, but you’ll also get:

 - Round-the-clock off-site monitoring